kean/articles/2021-01-31-introducing-pulse.markdown

 > You can bind the presentation of the `ConsoleView` to a shake gesture.
 This also allows you to use `Cmd+Ctrl+Z` shortcut in a simulator to display it, convenient.
 {:.info}

+The main advantage of Pulse is that it is always there.
+You don't have to be in front of a computer to use it.
+And if a QA or a business person runs a nightly build and encounters an issue, all the information is recorded and can be shared using any native mechanism, such as AirDrop.
+It's super easy.

 ## SwiftUI

 The key to this project is SwiftUI.
 The speed with which I was able to develop it should not even be possible.
 With SwiftUI, you can program at a speed of thought (and as fast as you can type).
 Instant feedback is enlivening.